23 FAQs about ownership issues.

 A shareholders' agreement is generally a more effective way of dealing with this type of issue than the company's articles.

-13. If the company offers someone else shares at a lower price than I was asked to pay, can I complain?
+13. Can I complain if the company offers someone else shares at a lower price than I was asked to pay?

 It depends on the circumstances.